rng-guy/NFSMWBartender/APPENDIX.md

 * Until HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning (but not the other way around).
 This is vanilla behaviour: These spawns also count towards the total number of cops loaded by the game, which the game compares against the global cop-spawn limit to make spawn decisions for "Chasers".
 Cops spawned in NPC pursuits can also affect how many "Chasers" the game may spawn in yours, as the total number of cops loaded by the game includes all non-roadblock cars of every active pursuit at once.

 * You must install and configure the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351 if you want to use global cop-spawn limits > 8.
 This is necessary because the game's vanilla cop loader cannot handle managing > 8 vehicles for very long.
-To configure LA to work with Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file and disable *everything* in its `[Options]` parameter group.
+To configure LA to work with Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file and disable everything in its `[Options]` parameter group.
 Even with this, LA itself might still crash sometimes.

-* You must assign the `CAR` class to the `pvehicle` VltEd entries of all vehicles you provide in any of the spawn tables.
-You can do this directly or through parent entries.

-* All `count` and `chance` values you provide in any of the spawn tables must each be > 0.
-Vehicles with `count` and / or `chance` values of 0 are invalid and count as omitted.
+* Bartender sets all `count` and `chance` values that are < 1 to 1.

 * The `chance` values are weights (like in VltEd), not percentages.
 The actual spawn chance of a vehicle is its `chance` value divided by the sum of the `chance` values of all vehicles from the same spawn table.
 Whenever a vehicle reaches its `count` value (i.e. spawn cap), Bartender treats its `chance` value as 0 until there is room for further spawns of that vehicle again.